 Before probing a mesh, it is necessary to allow the machine, both bed and chamber, to reach thermal equilibrium.

 Before probing, make sure the filament has been removed from the meltzone of the hot end.
 The meltzone refers to the area between the nozzle and heat break of the heater block assembly where the filament is actually melted.
-The filament can be removed from the meltzone by heating to the material’s operating temperature, extruding until material begins to come out of the nozzle, then retracting by 20 mm.

 Failure to retract the filament will make it much more difficult for the hot end to trigger the bed probe mechanism.
 This will introduce errors into the calibration results and may damage the hot end and probe assemblies.

 Probing requires lowering the hot end temperature so as not to damage the plate or cause the material in the hot end to break down and clog the nozzle.
-Lower the hot end temperature to 200ºC.

-The Z Calibration tab can be found under the control menu.
+The Z Calibration tab can be found under the Control menu.
 Here you can enter custom values for the probe bounds and grid size for the mesh, send the command to probe, and also adjust the Z offsets.

 In the diagram below, you can see the coordinates of key points on the build platform to help plan your probing sequence.
 The blue square shows the outline of the printing area of the AON-M2 Aluminum Build Plate.
 Inside the blue square is the PEI plate outline and bolts on the AON-M2 High Temperature Build Plate.